 If you need to sleep on your back, you can lessen the effects of Obstructive Sleep Apnoea by investing in anti-snore pillows, which work to keep your airways in an open position during the night.

 - ✅ 𝗥𝗘𝗖𝗢𝗠𝗠𝗘𝗡𝗗𝗘𝗗 𝗕𝗬 𝟲𝟬+ 𝗦𝗢𝗠𝗡𝗢𝗟𝗢𝗚𝗜𝗦𝗧𝗦: In a 14-night trial, 83% felt reduced GERD & acid reflux discomfort when using our wedge pillow, and 91% snored less.
-Designed by 14 experts – including UK somnologists and physiotherapists – our pillow is made from OPTIMAL DENSITY 1.5 PCF MEMORY FOAM for premium support.
+Designed by 14 experts – including UK somnologists and physiotherapists – our pillow is made from HIGH DENSITY MEMORY FOAM for premium support.

-- ✅ 𝟮 𝗡𝗔𝗦𝗔-𝗜𝗡𝗦𝗣𝗜𝗥𝗘𝗗 𝗧𝗘𝗖𝗛𝗡𝗢𝗟𝗢𝗚𝗜𝗘𝗦: Inspired by astronauts’ zero gravity position, our pillow raises your head to 36° for EASY BREATHING and REDUCED PRESSURE.
+- ✅ 𝟮 𝗡𝗔𝗦𝗔-𝗜𝗡𝗦𝗣𝗜𝗥𝗘𝗗 𝗧𝗘𝗖𝗛𝗡𝗢𝗟𝗢𝗚𝗜𝗘𝗦: Our pillow raises your head to around 40° for EASY BREATHING and REDUCED PRESSURE.
 Other wedge pillows can trigger sleep apnea with sharp angles (47°+).
 Mimicking the cell structure of NASA fabric, our foam FILLS NEGATIVE SPACE for TAILORED SUPPORT.

-- ✅ 𝟯𝟮% 𝗗𝗘𝗘𝗣𝗘𝗥 𝗦𝗟𝗘𝗘𝗣: Other pillows take too long to recover, force your muscles to engage when you move – and thus disrupt REM sleep.
+- ✅ 𝟯𝟮% 𝗗𝗘𝗘𝗣𝗘𝗥 𝗦𝗟𝗘𝗘𝗣: Other pillows take too long to recover and force your muscles to engage when you move, which disrupts REM sleep.
 PATENTED ERGO-BOUNCE TECH means our pillow takes UNDER 8 SECONDS TO RECOVER, enabling uninterrupted sleep.
-Your neck muscles can relax up to 47% more.
+Your neck muscles can relax up to 27% more.

 What to do if you think you have Obstructive Sleep Apnoea